Flow Structure and Objects

-Additionally, recipes can be created from recipes, which allows you to create chains of recipes.
+Additionally, recipes can be created from other recipes, which allows you to create chains of recipes.
 This sequencing allows for more effective management of common steps within a flow.

 Before this release, reference datasets existed and were represented in the user interface.
-However, these objects existed in the downstream flow that consumes the source.
+However, these objects existed in the downstream flow that consumed the source.
 If you had adequate permissions to reference a dataset from outside of your flow, you could pull it in as a reference dataset for use.

 Beginning in this releaes, a reference is a link between a recipe in your flow to other flows.
 This object allows you to expose your flow's recipe for use outside of the flow.
 So, from the source flow, you can control whether your recipe is available for use.